 Distilled Gin

-This process is largely the same as London Dry Gin, except that with Distilled Gin, flavours are often added (infused) afterwards or additional ingredients are distilled along with it.
+This process is essentially the same as London Dry Gin, except that with Distilled Gin, flavours are often added (infused) afterwards or additional ingredients are distilled along with it.

 Examples: Hendricks, Gin Mare